Monitoring the condition of the mother during the first stage of labour

 1-45 How can normal hydration during labour be ensured?

-- If a vaginal delivery is expected, the woman should be encouraged to eat and drink during the latent phase of the first stage of labour.
+- If a vaginal delivery is expected, the patient should be encouraged to eat and drink during the latent phase of the first stage of labour.

-- If a Caesarean section is expected during labour, the woman must be kept nil per mouth while being prepared for surgery.
+- If a Caesarean section is expected, the patient must be kept nil per mouth while in labour in preparation for surgery.

-- Women who are at low risk of problems must continue taking fluids, while women with risk factors should be kept nil per mouth, during the active phase of the first stage of labour.
-Intravenous fluids must be given to women with risk factors as well as to women with long labours.
+- Low-risk patients must continue taking fluids, while patients with risk factors should be kept nil per mouth, during the active phase of the first stage of labour.
+Intravenous fluids must be given to patients with risk factors as well as to patients with long labours.

-Always ensure that a mother in labour has an adequate fluid intake.
+Always ensure that a patient in labour has an adequate fluid intake.
 Fluids should be given intravenously if necessary.

 1-46 What is the significance of proteinuria?